stephenking1101/KnowledgeBase/Unix/README.md

 Ctrl-b      Move cursor backward one character; same as the left arrow key.
 Alt-f       Move cursor forward one word.
 Alt-b       Move cursor backward one word.
-Ctrl-l      Clear the screen and move the cursor to the Ctrl-d      Delete the character at the cursor location Ctrl-t      Transpose (exchange) the character at the cursor location with the one preceding it.
+Ctrl-l      Clear the screen and move the cursor to the beginning of the screen == clear Ctrl-d      Delete the character at the cursor location Ctrl-t      Transpose (exchange) the character at the cursor location with the one preceding it.
 Alt-t       Transpose the word at the cursor location with the one preceding it.